samascience/antidote/docs/platform/architecture/syringe/configuration.rst

     (...truncated...)

-If you're using `antidote-selfmedicate <https://github.com/nre-learning/antidote-selfmedicate>`_ to spin up an instance of Antidote and Syringe yourself, note that these are provided in the included `Kubernetes manifest <https://github.com/nre-learning/antidote-selfmedicate/blob/master/syringe.yml>`_.
+If you're using `antidote-selfmedicate <https://github.com/nre-learning/antidote-selfmedicate>`_ to spin up an instance of Antidote and Syringe yourself, note that these are provided in the included `vagrant manifest <https://github.com/nre-learning/antidote-selfmedicate/blob/master/antidote-config.yml>`_.

 See the tables below for a description of each, as well as information on which are required, and which have default values.